yogibaba7/PulseCore/README.md

-# PulseCore: AI-Powered YouTube Comment Sentiment Analysis
+# PulseCore: A Chrome extension For Youtube Comments Sentiment Analysis
 > A production-ready Chrome extension and MLOps platform that analyzes YouTube comments and delivers actionable insights for content creators using machine learning.

 ![Version](https://img.shields.io/badge/version-v1.0-blue)